 Day 7: Hiking at the Pu’u o’o Volcano Trail

-It was drizzling at the start of our hike to the Pu’u o’o Volcano Trail.
+As you can see on the photo, it was drizzling at the start of our hike to the Pu’u o’o Volcano Trail.
 That did not stop us though, and it probably made it even more cool (literally too!) because we were the only people there.
 The trail was very easy, mostly flat, and you don’t have to worry about having to do a lot of uphill climbing.
 It’s also an amazing spot for birders.
 There was a mini rain forest in the middle of the trail where Larry went all nerdy listening to the symphony of birds.
 On my part, the whole trail seemed like we were under the ocean.
 The plants, the mistiness, the rock formation – everything was just great.

 After our hike, we went for a short stop at the Wailuku River State Park, and then checked the Pacific Tsunami Museum in downtown.
 The humble museum is “a living memorial”, a place to learn from the past, particularly what to do when tsunami strikes.
 Incidentally, the month of April is Tsunami Awareness Month and the museum has special activities you should check out.